emotion-js/emotion/packages/babel-plugin-emotion/README.md

 - Please note that non word characters in the variable will be removed (Eg. `iconStyles$1` will become `iconStyles1`) because `$` is not valid [CSS ClassName Selector](https://stackoverflow.com/questions/448981/which-characters-are-valid-in-css-class-names-selectors#449000)

+Each possible value for this option produces different output code:

+- with `dev-only` we optimize the production code, so there are no labels added there, but at the same time we keep labels for development environments,
+- with `always` we always add labels when possible,
+- with `never` we disable this entirely and no labels are added.

 #### css